ItzSteveHuh/Clean-Brave-MacOS/README.md

 Will upate this later too be mac specfi about about plist settings

 This configuration is intended to maximize user privacy and minimize online tracking or feature creep in Brave browser.

+---

+## Credits

+Thanks to **Mojszli** for the inspiration to create a macOS version and for the base README template.